 Nowadays, attacks against liberal democracies are not even hidden and discourses around and about democracy try to reshape and even transform the nature of democracy.
 Various qualifications are used to rename democracy under another type of regime using words such as illiberal, civilization constitutional State...
 These challenges evidence two main points.
 Firstly, despite criticisms, the word 'democracy' remains used even by those who reject the idea of democracy based on Human Rights, the rule of law and free & fair elections.
-This shows that the word democracy in itself remains used even by those who reject its basic pillars.
-Secondly, there is a growing attempt from those who reject constitutional democracy to set up new models where the will of the people and the rule of law is replaced by other notions.
+This shows that the word democracy in itself remains used even by those who reject constitutional democracy to set up new models where the will of the people and the rule of law is replaced by other notions.
 The debate between nation-state v. civilization state is one of them.